This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This might seem a bit counterintuitive but a bigger fan is a bit more energy efficient than a smaller one.
 That’s because a fan with larger blades will move more air at the same speed than a fan with smaller blades.

 That means you can run a bigger fan at a lower speed and still get the same airflow with the added benefit of less noise.
 Of course a bigger fan at full speed will use more energy but if you only have to use half speed, it is likely to be more efficient than a small fan at full speed.

 Of course there are limits here.
 One of those limits is the size of your room.
 You want to leave a gap of 2’-3’ from the tip of the blade to the closest object so there is a limit to how large you can go.
 You can take a look at the airflow (CFM) requirements for a room your size.
 You can then find a fan that can supply that amount and then find a model that’s a size larger.

 Of course when you are buying a ceiling fan with built in (or add-on) light kit, there is some efficiency to be had there too.
 Most light kits that come with new ceiling fans have LED’s.
 LED’s are quite a bit more efficient than normal incandescent bulbs and nowadays you can get them in any color and ‘strength’ you like.

 Do make sure you get a light kit that has replaceable bulbs.
 Some aren’t and while LED’s last longer than incandescent bulbs, they can still break and it would be a waste to have to buy a whole new light kit instead of just a new bulb.

-How To Use a Ceiling Fan To Save Money
+How To Use a Ceiling Fan To Save Energy and Money

 Just getting the most efficient ceiling fan you can find is a good start but there are a few other things you can do to make sure you don’t use any more power than necessary.